Siddhesh202/Git_Demo/README.txt

 9. `git log` ---> list down all the commits in the repository.

+10. `git restore <file>` ---> It removes all files changes from the working area.

-10 `git restore <file>` ---> It removes all files changes from the staging area to be commited.
+11. `git restore --staged <file>` ---> It removes file changes from staging area to working area.
+This only works if your changes are in the staging area.